-TV tastes:
+TV preferences

-This measure included 11 questions about which TV channels the respondent watches (1), or not (0).
+This measure included 11 questions about whether the respondent watches (1) or does not watch (0) specific TV channels.
 The 11 items yielded three factors.
-Table 5.3 lists the items that were entered the factor analysis.
-The first factor, which I labelled ‘Arab channels’, includes telenovela channel, MBC 1, 3, 4, MBC Bollywood and Lebanese and Syrian channels.
-This factor explains 35.63% of the variance and the reliability score of the items in this factor reaches alpha Cronbach’s of 0.876.
-The second factor, ‘Mainstream channels’, includes channel 2, 10 and sports channels.
-This factor explains 16.89% of the variance and the reliability score of the items in this factor reaches alpha Cronbach’s of 0.555.
-The third factor ‘Israeli kids’ channels’, includes Nickelodeon channel, and Israeli kids channel.
-The factor explains 10.74 % of the variance, and its reliability score is 0.628.
+Table 5.3 lists the items that were subjected to the factor analysis.
+The first factor, labelled ‘Arab channels,’ includes the telenovela channel, MBC 1, 3, 4, MBC Bollywood, and the Lebanese and Syrian channels.
+This factor explains 35.63% of the variance, and the reliability score of the items in this factor results in a Cronbach’s alpha of 0.876.
+The second factor, ‘Mainstream channels,’ includes channels 2 and 10 as well as sports channels.
+This factor explains 16.89% of the variance, and the reliability score of the items in this factor results in a Cronbach’s alpha of 0.555.
+The third factor ‘Israeli kids’ channels,’ includes Nickelodeon and the Israeli kids’ channel.
+This factor explains 10.74 % of the variance, and its reliability score is 0.628.

-Table 5.3:Rotated factor loadings of TV taste items from a principal component varimax rotation analysis, frequency and SD
+Table 5.3 Rotated factor loadings of TV preference items from a principal component varimax rotation analysis, with frequency and SD